22blacke/hello-world/README.md

 starter repository

-slosh slosh all our organs just sloshig around in ourbodys
+slosh slosh all our organs just sloshing around in ourbodys

 we made a file called readme we edited it